bhuvvaan/bhuvvaan.github.io/_pages/about.md

 Beyond academics, I love running around Boulder’s scenic trails (I highly recommend running a marathon in Boulder), dancing, playing the guitar, and hitting the gym.

 The best way to reach me is my email.
 I am always down to collaborate and discuss my work or yours if I am knowledgeable about it.
-Shoot me an email.